SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/EAGLE/index.rst

 |                                  | | smoothed over SPH neighbours      |           |                             |
 +----------------------------------+-------------------------------------+-----------+-----------------------------+

 The stars will lose mass over their lifetime (up to ~45%).
 The fractions will remain unchanged but if one is interested in computing an absolute metal mass (say) for a star, the ``InitialMass`` (see below) of the star must be used.

 The chemistry model only requires a small number of parameters to be specified in the `EAGLEChemistry` section of the YAML file.
 These are the initial values of the metallicity and element mass fractions.
 These are then applied at the start of a simulation to *all* the *gas* particles.
-All 9 elements have to be specified An example section, for primordial abundances (typical for a cosmological run), is:
+All 9 traced elements have to be specified An example section, for primordial abundances (typical for a cosmological run), is:

 .. code:: YAML

    EAGLEChemistry:
-     Metallicity:                0.    # Mass fraction in all metals
+     init_abundance_metal:        0.    # Mass fraction in *all* metals
-     InitAbundance_Hydrogen:     0.755 # Mass fraction in Hydrogen
+     init_abundance_Hydrogen:     0.755 # Mass fraction in Hydrogen
-     InitAbundance_Helium:       0.245 # Mass fraction in Helium
+     init_abundance_Helium:       0.245 # Mass fraction in Helium
-     InitAbundance_Carbon:       0.    # Mass fraction in Carbon
+     init_abundance_Carbon:       0.    # Mass fraction in Carbon
-     InitAbundance_Nitrogen:     0.    # Mass fraction in Nitrogen
+     init_abundance_Nitrogen:     0.    # Mass fraction in Nitrogen
-     InitAbundance_Oxygen:       0.    # Mass fraction in Oxygen
+     init_abundance_Oxygen:       0.    # Mass fraction in Oxygen
-     InitAbundance_Neon:         0.    # Mass fraction in Neon
+     init_abundance_Neon:         0.    # Mass fraction in Neon
-     InitAbundance_Magnesium:    0.    # Mass fraction in Magnesium
+     init_abundance_Magnesium:    0.    # Mass fraction in Magnesium
-     InitAbundance_Silicon:      0.    # Mass fraction in Silicon
+     init_abundance_Silicon:      0.    # Mass fraction in Silicon
-     InitAbundance_Iron:         0.    # Mass fraction in Iron
+     init_abundance_Iron:         0.    # Mass fraction in Iron

 Whilst one would use the following values for solar abundances (typical for an idealised low-redshift run):